Anne Woodell has passed away on January 25th, 2017.

 Anne was truly the "Mother of Oakland Parks and Recreation."
-She is a founding member of the Foundation (and later served as Secretary of the Board), and has been on the boards of several Oakland non-profits.
+She was the founding member of the Foundation, and later served as Secretary of the Board.
+Anne was also a board member of the Oakland Parks Coalition.

 Anne also served on the Parks and Recreation Advisory Commission for 27 years.
 She had a leadership role with the City's Mother of the Year Award (and was honored with the award in 2009), the Oakland Municipal Band, and many other great causes.
 She was a proud member of the Ladies of the Lake, attending their 100th anniversary celebration in 2016.